 For all the improvements in treatment, cancer’s toll continues to rise with about 10 million people a year dying – up two thirds on 1990, although population growth and reductions in other causes of death explain the increase.

-The actual cancer death rate, taking into account changes in the age profile of the world’s population, has fallen 15 per cent over the past three decades and the hope is that technologies such as Crispr-Cas9 could lead to further improvements.
+The actual cancer death rate, taking into account changes in the age profile of the world's population, has fallen 15 per cent over the past three decades and the hope is that technological advances could lead to further improvements.

-The treatment options available for cancer are wide ranging and more than one are typically used in a patient.
+The treatment options available for cancer are wide ranging and typically more than one is used in a patient.

-Surgery is often combined with systemic treatments (medications that travel through the body) such as chemotherapy, targeted therapy and immunotherapy, or with radiotherapy.
+Surgery is often combined with systemic treatments (medications that travel through the body) such as chemotherapy, targeted therapy and immunotherapy.

 Chemotherapy, the use of drugs, may still cause severe side effects lasting months or longer, because, in aiming for cells replicating their DNA and dividing, it destroys healthy cells too.